espressif/esp-faq/docs/en/hardware-related/chip-comparison.rst

 Do ESP32 modules support Zephyr?
 ----------------------------------------------------------------------------------------------------------------------------------

   - Some ESP32 modules support Zephyr.
-For details, please refer to `Zephyr Doc <https://docs.zephyrproject.org/latest/boards/riscv/index.html>`_.
-This file will be continuously updated to add new products.
+For details, please refer to `Zephyr Doc <https://docs.zephyrproject.org/latest/boards/riscv/index.html>`_, which will be continuously updated to add new products.